paulohenriquevn/aws-solutions-architect/README.md

 ### Question #235

-**Texto original:**
-A company is moving its on-premises Oracle database to Amazon Aurora PostgreSQL.
-The database has several applications that write to the same tables.
-The applications need to be migrated one by one with a month in between each migration.
-Management has expressed concerns that the database has a high number of reads and writes.
-The data must be kept in sync across both databases throughout the migration.
-What should a solutions architect recommend?
-A. Use AWS DataSync for the initial migration.
-Use AWS Database Migration Service (AWS DMS) to create a change data capture (CDC) replication task and a table mapping to select all tables.
-B. Use AWS DataSync for the initial migration.
-Use AWS Database Migration Service (AWS DMS) to create a full load plus change data capture (CDC) replication task and a table mapping to select all tables.
-C. Use the AWS Schema Conversion Tool with AWS Database Migration Service (AWS DMS) using a memory optimized replication instance.
-Create a full load plus change data capture (CDC) replication task and a table mapping to select all tables.
-D. Use the AWS Schema Conversion Tool with AWS Database Migration Service (AWS DMS) using a compute optimized replication instance.
-Create a full load plus change data capture (CDC) replication task and a table mapping to select the largest tables.

-**Tradução:**
 Uma empresa está migrando seu banco de dados Oracle on-premises para o Amazon Aurora PostgreSQL.
 O banco de dados possui várias aplicações que gravam nas mesmas tabelas.
 As aplicações precisam ser migradas uma a uma, com um mês de intervalo entre cada migração.
 A gerência expressou preocupação de que o banco de dados tenha um alto número de leituras e gravações.
 Os dados devem ser mantidos em sincronia entre os dois bancos de dados durante a migração.
 O que o arquiteto de soluções deve recomendar?
 A. Usar o AWS DataSync para a migração inicial.
 Usar o AWS Database Migration Service (AWS DMS) para criar uma tarefa de replicação com captura de dados alterados (CDC) e um mapeamento de tabelas para selecionar todas as tabelas.